-Insert an DVD-Video in the DVD/BD drive while Windows® 7 is running.
-When a DVD-Video disc is set in the BD drive (for models with BD-Writer or BD-Combo drive), TOSHIBA DVD PLAYER starts automatically.
+Insert an DVD-Video in the DVD Super Multi drive while Windows 7 is running.

 When an DVD-Video disc is set in the DVD drive, the following application selection screen may appear.

-If this occurs, select Play DVD movie, (using TOSHIBA DVD PLAYER) to launch the TOSHIBA DVD PLAYER.
+If this occurs, select Play DVD movie, then click OK to launch the TOSHIBA DVD PLAYER.

+Figure 4-1 Application selection screen

-Select Start -> All Programs -> TOSHIBA DVD PLAYER to start "TOSHIBA DVD PLAYER".
+Touch the CD/DVD Play/Pause panel on the Front operation panel.
+Or select Start -> All Programs -> TOSHIBA DVD PLAYER -> TOSHIBA DVD PLAYER to start "TOSHIBA DVD PLAYER"